 While we understand biodiversity projects to also include those that are focused on the conservation and restoration of natural landscapes, including forests, this document only partially covers biodiversity in agricultural production systems, e.g. the transfer of unsustainable agricultural production into biodiverse food systems (agroecology) or biodiversity in urban environments.
-The authors of this document acknowledge the importance of developing harmonised indicators for such projects as well, which predominantly fall under the separate GBP project category of "environmentally sustainable management of living natural resources and land use".
+Such projects predominantly fall under the separate GBP project category of "environmentally sustainable management of living natural resources and land use" for which suggested indicators are covered under Chapter 10 of this Handbook.